AlienVault-OTX/OTX-Apps-TAXII/README.md

   {Example: _Soltra Edge Taxii Server_}

-  However there are some case where it does matter:
+  However there are some cases where it does matter:

  {Example: _DHS AIS Taxii inbox'ing(push)_}